 Separation as the Consequence of Sin

 Sinning is unrighteousness and lawlessness (1 John 3:4; 5:17).
 Sinning is profaning the holy nature, and therefore judgement results in the death of condemnation (Rom 5:16–18).
 Hebrews revealed, “Strive for peace with everyone, and for the holiness without which no one will see the Lord” (Heb 12:14).
-If someone’s words or works revile the life and that spirit of life that God gave to that person, then that person deserves at least spiritual death.
-Every sin that one does is a profaning of the life that God gave them, and this is why spiritual death is just.
-Spiritual death is separation from God like the physical death is the separation of the spirit from the body (Jas 2:26).
-This spiritual separation is spiritual death, which is the second death that is also called the Lake of Fire (Rev 21:8).
+If someone’s words or works revile the life that God has given to oneself, then that person deserves a death.
+Every sin that one does is a profaning of the life that God gave them, and this is why death is just.
+Death from God is separation from God like the physical death is the separation of the spirit from the body (Jas 2:26).
+Rebellion against God leads to eternal separtion in the afterlife and the second death that is called “the Lake of Fire” (Rev 21:8).

 Holiness Apart from Sin